canozbey/SplitExp/README.md

 | Abbreviation | 190 | 15 | 20 | 92.68 | 90.48 | 91.57 |

+## Citation

+- If you use regular expressions provided here for Turkish SBD tasks, or the annotated dataset in your research, please cite the following work:

+Özbey, C., and Dinçsoy, Ö. (2019).
+Sentence Boundary Detection in Turkish News with Regular Expressions.
+In 2019 IEEE 27th Signal Processing and Communications Applications Conference.

 ## Contributing

 > To get started...